yugecin/Jeanine/readme-jeanine-comments.txt

 | | - i: the id of this panel
 | | - p: the id of the parent of this panel
 | | - x: the x-offset where this panel is located, relatively to the standard
-| |      location as determined by the anchor
+| |      location as determined by the anchor.
+If this is a float value,
+| |      it is a multiple of the font width, otherwise it's in pixels.
 | | - y: the y-offset where this panel is located, relatively to the standard
-| |      location as determined by the anchor
+| |      location as determined by the anchor.
+If this is a float value,
+| |      it is a multiple of the font height, otherwise it's in pixels.